 - Antioxidants – crucial for bone health

-An entire chapter (Chapter 12) of the Save Our Bones Program is devoted to explaining how oxidation damages your bones and how antioxidants help prevent the damage.
+An entire chapter (Chapter 12) of the Osteoporosis Reversal Program is devoted to explaining how oxidation damages your bones and how antioxidants help prevent the damage.
 Antioxidants protect your bone cells from oxidative damage, and some antioxidants actually increase the production of osteoblasts (bone-building cells).

 Apples contain a unique combination of antioxidants – both polyphenols and flavonoids – which gives them a nutritional edge over other fruits.